 Career opportunities will arise primarily from the need to replace translators, terminologists and interpreters who are retiring, but also from employment increase.
-In fact, the proportion of those aged 55 and over in 2006 was much higher than that of all occupations (22% compared with 15%, according to census data).
+In fact, the proportion of those aged 55 and over in 2011 was much higher than that of all occupations (31% compared with 18%, according to National Household Survey data).

 Some opportunities will arise from positions vacated by people being promoted to management or leaving this profession for journalism, writing, teaching or other positions.

 The few terminologist positions that may be vacant are usually reserved for candidates with a master's degree in terminology.
 The translators and interpreters positions are available first to university graduates of translation and sometimes to people who have perfect French, English and a third language with training in a specialized field in demand (law, engineering, computers and so on).
 This said, translation continues to be the most applicable discipline in order to access translator and interpreter positions.
 An indication of the relevance of this training is that, in 2006, nearly two thirds (63%) of translators, terminologists and interpreters held a degree in humanities, discipline that include letters and translation.
 As the unemployment rate is relatively low in this occupation, few opportunities will be filled by experienced unemployed translators, terminologists or interpreters.
 Many positions are expected to be filled by immigrants who meet the occupational requirements.
-In 2006, the percentage of immigrants in this occupation was twice as high as in all occupations (23% compared with 14%, according to National Household Survey data).
+In 2011, the percentage of immigrants in this occupation was significantly higher than in all occupations (23% compared with 14%, according to National Household Survey data).

-The placement rate and the unemployment rate for graduates of bachelor's degrees in tranlation are generally very good and compare favorably with those of other university graduates in general, according to the Quebec Department of Education, Recreation and Sport's Relance survey data.
+The placement rate and the unemployment rate for graduates of bachelor's degrees in translation are generally very good and compare favorably with those of other university graduates in general, according to the provincial government Relance survey data.
 Many employers are worried about succession.
-In the face of that demand, the number of students working toward this bachelor's degree increased close to 45% between 1998 and 2007.
-That increase has also an effect on the number of graduates, which rose approximately 50% between 1999 and 2009.
+In the face of that demand, the number of graduates increased approximately 50% between 1999 and 2011.
 In view of the demand for translation, the labour market seems to be able to accommodate this influx of graduates.

-According to census data, in 2006 approximately 53 % of the translators, terminologists and interpreters worked in translation and interpretation services and 11% in federal administration.
-Others worked in a large number of different industries, with a certain concentration in finance and insurances (4%), information and cultural industries (4%) and in educational services (4%).
+According to National Household Survey data, in 2011 approximately 56 % of the translators, terminologists and interpreters worked in translation and interpretation services and 10% in federal administration.
+Others worked in a large number of different industries, with a certain concentration in finance and insurances (5%).

-According to census data, women held approximately 70% of the jobs in this occupation in 2006, a percentage that has been rising slightly since 1991 (64%).
-This percentage should continue to increase over the next few years, because between 75% and 85% of the new graduates in translation are women.
-The annual employment income ($49,988) shown in the "Characteristics" section of the "Statistics" applies only to the 48% of people in this occupation who worked full time and full-year in 2005.
-The average employment income for those who did not work full time and full-year was $23,332 in 2005.
+According to census and National Household Survey data, women held approximately 69% of the jobs in this occupation in 2011, a percentage that has been rising slightly since 1991 (64%).
+The annual employment income ($54,426) shown in the "Characteristics" section of the "Statistics" applies only to the 48% of people in this occupation who worked full time and full-year in 2010.
+The average employment income for those who did not work full time and full-year was $29,477.

 B) Trends by speciality

 Translators work for translation companies, as salaried employees or for themselves, and for governments.
 Part-time work is common.
 Many translators have more than one job, such as writing; conversely, many members of other professions translate, often in very specific fields: actors, programmers, writers, teachers and so on.
 There is a larger percentage of these jobs on the Island of Montreal and in the Outaouais region than in the other regions.
-According to census data, in 2006, these regions where home to 58% of the members in this occupational group, whereas less than 29% of the jobs were located there.
+According to census data, in 2006, these regions where home to 57% of the members in this occupational group, whereas about 28% of the jobs were located there.

 The translation market is experiencing strong growth in the public sector and, and even more in the private sector.
 This stems from the ever-growing need for information.
 The sectors that offer the best prospects in this area are aerospace, transport, corporate services, the pharmaceutical industry, telecommunications equipment, financial services, information technologies and international organizations.
 As a result of economic globalization, companies have to have their documentation translated into the languages of the countries that purchase their products or services.
 In addition to the traditional volume of translation in English and French, the local demand for multilingual translation (Spanish, German, Italian, and so on) is increasing.
 Clients prefer to do business with one translation company for all their translation needs.